jrichardsz/jrichardsz.github.io/_posts/2023-09-03-Extending-the-life-of-your-10-years-old-laptop-with-Linux-and-Q4OS.md

 Choose it and let the magic begin

 > Note: Sometimes due to manufacturers ambition, the BIOS is protected or hard to boot.
 It is like the manufacturer don't want the usage of linux.
-If this is your case, I will happy to help you (after your research of course)
+If this is your case, I will happy to help you (after your research of course) to beat your BIOS.

 ## #4 Q4os Installation